 DPS team members can choose between two optional dental insurance plans offered through Delta Dental:

-- EPO: The EPO plan pays for services only when you see a PPO (in-network) provider.
+- EPO: The EPO plan, a feature of the Delta Dental PPO network, pays for services only when you see a PPO (in-network) provider.
 Treatment and services from a non-PPO provider are not covered.
-See the plan for a full list of covered services and costs.
-Be sure to check plan coverage limits.
+See the plan for a full list of covered services and Copay costs.

 - PPO Provider – Payment is based on the PPO provider’s allowable fee, or the actual fee charged, whichever is less.